Samsung/tizen-docs/docs/application/vstools/Tizen/hybrid.md

 ### Debug your application in emulator

-1. Open the .cs file in your visual studio application.
+1. Open the .cs file in your Visual Studio application.

 2. Add a break point in your source code.